Reducing risks to communities and employees:

 Globally, there is a movement to transform the Asset Inspection process allowing the humans responsible for the outcomes to use their creativity, critical thinking and judgement to solve problems and spend less time and energy reviewing the inspection data.
 The objective is to meet that challenge and provide the companies responsible for the inspections with solutions that allow them to focus on the issues and resolution, versus the human need to review all of the content.

-With the growth of new technologies such as IoT sensors, commercial drones, robotics and cameras that can detect vegetation, heat and gas, the people responsible for the inspections now have available the unique tools to increase the speed and quality of the inspection process, while making it safer for both the inspectors, and the communities that could be at risk.
+With the growth of new technologies such as IoT sensors, commercial autonomous drones combined with computer vision AI, robotics and cameras that can detect vegetation, heat and gas, the people responsible for the inspections now have available the right tools to increase the speed and quality of the inspection process, while making it safer for both the inspectors, and the communities that could be at risk.

 Curiosity and the urge to solve problems are the emotional hallmarks of our species